-Graduated May 2006 | Major: Department of English
+Graduated May 2006 | Major: English

-nfucianism, I applied and received the Michael D. Wentworth Travel Fellowship through UNCW's English department.
+"As each of my parents have lived and worked in Asia for many years, I was raised with a profound respect for Asian cultures.
+My passion for Asian literature emerged during my sophomore year, while enrolled in Dr. Kamenish's "Japanese Literature" class.
+After engaging in a personal study of Confucianism, I applied and received the Michael D. Wentworth Travel Fellowship through UNCW's English department.
 I will travel to Beijing and Qufu to engage in an in-depth study of The Analects for two weeks, during the Spring 2006 semester.
 I was fortunate to travel to Shanghai (see photo at the Bund), Guangzhou, Hong Kong, and Vietnam this summer.
 It was a marvelous educational opportunity.
 The immersion in Asian culture gave me the insight necessary for a deeper understanding of Chinese literature.
 Currently, I am engaged in an independent study with Dr. Kamenish.
 While my research focuses on modern Chinese literature, I am able to apply my knowledge of Confucianism to my current studies.
 Additionally, I plan to study abroad in Beijing through the SASASAAS (South Atlantic States Association for Asian and African Studies) program, an intense Chinese language program through Wake Forest University.
 I hope to use my English degree, language skills and understanding of Chinese culture to teach for several years in China.
 I've come to hold a strong conviction in Confucius' primary teaching: "Is it not pleasant to learn with a constant perseverance and application?"
 I am indebted to the English Department and University for the multitude of opportunities they have provided for my education and growth."